apache/pulsar/docs/ModularLoadManager.md

 ||               |54.84          |134.48         |189.31         |126.54         |320.96         |447.50         ||
 ===================================================================================================================
 ```
-It is important to note that `com.yahoo.broker.loadbalance.impl.ModularLoadManagerImpl` is _centralized_, meaning all requests
+It is important to note that `com.yahoo.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl` is _centralized_, meaning all requests
 to assign a bundle (whether it's been seen before or whether this is the first time) only get handled by the _lead_ broker
 (which can change over time).
 To determine the current lead broker, examine this node in ZooKeeper: `/loadbalance/leader`